beagle.wiki

 Resources

-Every experiment is published on the Home Office website:
+Every experiment is published in batches on the Home Office website every 3 months:

 Non-technical summaries granted in 2024 - GOV.UK (www.gov.uk)

-Number of animals used, by type and purpose and whether suffering occurred:
+Number of animals used, by species and purpose, and whether suffering occurred:

 https://www.gov.uk/government/statistics/statistics-of-scientific-procedures-on-living-animals-great-britain-2022